mohildemann/PIG_Project/README.md

 	b.
 Extract the Landcover taking (a) as input mask
 	c.
 Return the extracted Landcover
 4. Comparison based on User Choice.

+***PS: The data for this tool is taken and optimized for data from Movebank (https://www.movebank.org/).
+The tool can also be used if the data follows the same structure as that of data from Movebank.***